goldstrike77/ansible-role-linux-mongodb/README.md

   - Top Metrics per collection.
 - Secure Benchmark
   - Introduces a native encryption option for the WiredTiger storage engine, It protects the privacy of your information, prevents data breaches and helps meet regulatory requirements.
-  - Configure TLS/SSL to encrypt client and cluster communications.
+  - Supports secure (encrypted) connections between clients and the server using the Transport Layer Security (TLS) protocol.
   - Encrypt/decrypt local or streaming backup in order to add another layer of protection to the backups.
   - File system permissions protected when potential vulnerability exists.
   - Authentication management makes IT infrastructures more secure by leveraging existing security rules and processes.
-  - Auditing provides monitoring and logging of connection and query activity that was performed on MongoDB server.
-Information will be transferred to SIEM subsection like Graylog or ELK stack.
+  - Auditing provides monitoring and logging of connection and query activity that was performed on the MongoDB server.
+Information will be transferred to the SIEM subsection like Graylog or ELK stack.
 - Failover
   - Replica sets provide enough redundancy to survive most network partitions and other system failures.
 These sets also have sufficient capacity for many distributed read operations.
 Replica sets should always have an odd number of members.
 This ensures that elections will proceed smoothly.